armetiz/turnaway.fr/README.md

 # Turnaway.fr

 Static version of an old wordpress website.
-Build from httrack.
+Build using httrack.